dkurta/chess_pet_project/README.md

 ![DFA](./img/dfa.png)

-For a little Project in logical programming in Prolog, i adressed the problem of the membership of a word to a language given by a [deterministic finite automaton (DFA)](https://en.wikipedia.org/wiki/Deterministic_finite_automaton) shown in the picture.
+For a little project in logical programming in Prolog, i adressed the problem of the membership of a word to a language given by a [deterministic finite automaton (DFA)](https://en.wikipedia.org/wiki/Deterministic_finite_automaton) shown in the picture.
 It represents the language over the alphabet {a, b}